woodycal/pico-secure-delivery-box/Building-box/README.md

 ## Step 12 Test your setup
 ![Test your setup](test_setup.jpg)
 Test you setup before installing amount errors i found with hardware for instance bme280 sensor i orginally had this in a bread board wouldnt work kept getting eio errors yet wired directly fine so worth testing before you install in box.
+It's also worth testing out the vibration sensor because mine wasn't sensitive enough so by adjusted the screw on the sensor I found the sweet spot.

 ## Step 13 Install pico and sensors
 ![Install pico and sensors](picobox.jpg)